The best carp cradle should, ultimately, protect the carp from any damage during the unhooking, weighing and photographing process.

 Size: 102 cm (l) x 66 cm (w) x 30cm (h)

-The ‘daddy’ of cradles – this beast is designed to hold big carp!
+The ‘daddy’ of cradles, the Nash MK3 is an absolute beast designed to hold big carp!

 From a top brand aimed at serious carp anglers, this provides for safe fish retention for unhooking or photography.

 It folds down in two sections for ease of transportation with the legs capable of been adjusted to suit your height.

 The quality really does help with eliminating back pain often occurring when handling carp out of the water.

 A high quality cradle that’s more than capable of handling big carp.